 It is the first decentralized peer-to-peer payment network that is powered by its users with no central authority or middlemen.
 Bitcoin was the first practical implementation and is currently the most prominent triple entry bookkeeping system in existence.

 Beware of the confusingly similar Bcash, BCH, Bitcoin Cash project.

 The first Bitcoin specification and proof of concept was published in 2009 by an unknown individual under the pseudonym Satoshi Nakamoto who revealed little about himself and left the project in late 2010.
 The Bitcoin community has since grown exponentially.

-Satoshi's anonymity often raises unjustified concerns because of a misunderstanding of the open-source nature of Bitcoin.
+Satoshi's anonymity often raises unjustified concerns because of a misunderstanding of Bitcoin's open-source nature.
 Everyone has access to all of the source code all of the time and any developer can review or modify the software code.
 As such, the identity of Bitcoin's inventor is probably as relevant today as the identity of the person who invented paper.

 What is the Blockchain?

 Nobody owns the Bitcoin network much like no one owns the technology behind email or the Internet.
 Bitcoin transactions are verified by Bitcoin miners which has an entire industry and Bitcoin cloud mining options.
 While developers are improving the software they cannot force a change in the Bitcoin protocol because all users are free to choose what software and version they use.